About a year ago, Facebook dropped a nuclear bomb on the eCommerce world when it launched Facebook Shops.

 3. Own a store domain to sell from IF you don’t use Facebook Checkout

-Important note: you don’t need a Facebook Shops page to sell from Instagram.
+Important note: you don’t need a Facebook Shops page to sell products from Instagram.
 But you need one if you want to sell from Instagram and don’t have an eCommerce domain set up.

 If you’re not one of those lucky businesses, you’ll need an online store to direct customers from Instagram.